As the only clinic of its kind in Germany, the Day Clinic at the Center ÜBERLEBEN has been treating refugees from all over the world since 2003.

 Our Team consists of medical doctors, nurses, social workers, physiotherapists, occupational and creative therapists, music therapists and german language teachers.

 Since January 2008, the Day Clinic has been working in cooperation with the Campus Charité Mitte – Clinic for Psychiatry and Psychotherapy, under the direction of Prof. Dr. med.
+Dr. phil.
 Andreas Heinz.